 Material resources: The material resources connected to new MR equipment should be considered by focusing on total material use.

-Emissions: Emissions to air, water and soil connected to the entire lifecycle of new MR equipment can be addressed with the aim to be minimized, but not avoided entirely.
+Emissions: Emissions to air, water and soil connected to the entire lifecycle of new MR equipment can be addressed with the aim to be minimized but not avoided entirely.

 Education: MR gaming can be used in education such as teaching languages.

 Health: On the positive side, MR gaming likely increase physical activities compared to other computer gaming.
 Furthermore, MR gaming can be fun and lead to well-being.
 On the negative side is the risk of addiction to gaming.
-Specific scenarios, e.g. MR gaming used in healthcare like might also be used for reintegration of difficult cases in society (e.g., post-traumatic stress syndrome PTSD).
+Specific scenarios, e.g. MR gaming used in healthcare like might also be used for reintegration of difficult cases in society (e.g., post-traumatic stress syndrome).

 Inclusion & equality: There is a possibility for improvement of the social / (gender) equality by e.g. helping chronically ill people to live a better life and thereby participate in society.
 From a inclusion point of view, affordability is important aspect to consider as those without a headset otherwise are excluded.